sgerendasy/CS422_ReceiptDatabase/README.md

 # About
 An Android text recognition app using Google's Mobile Vision OCR API to digitally store receipt data.
 This is a prototype, working only for Starbucks receipts.
-This application was developed in five weeks for CS422, Software Methodologies, Winter 2018.
+This application was developed in five weeks at UO for CS422, Software Methodologies, Winter 2018.

 # Notes for setup/installation
 Min Android SDK = 25